orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 The following performance enhancements should be noted:

-- Form Builder "Edit Source" performance with large form definitions
+- The Form Builder "Edit Source" performance with large form definitions is greatly improved.
-- Landing page loading
+- Landing page loading times are improved.
-- Free text search performance with PostgreSQL
+- Free text search performance with PostgreSQL is improved.

 TODO: